Ponto Lake Township Town Hall and Emergency Services Building

 Then the board proposed, and the annual meeting voted, to move all of our fire and first response services to Backus Fire.
 In the past we had been covered for these services on the east side of Lake Ada by Pine River Fire.
 As this was being discussed, the town board asked Backus Fire how we could improve response times for emergency services.
 It was determined the best solution was to locate a fire truck and emergency response vehicle near the center of the township.
 The donated land was located almost exactly in the middle of the township.
 The plans for a town hall and emergency services building were begun and approved at the 2019 annual meeting and a special meeting in June 2019.

 There is no plan for a tax assessment of residents to fund the building.
 We plan to fund the building with the use of funding the State of Minnesota released to the township, sale of the existing town hall, donations and low interest financing available for government agencies.
 With the sale of the former town hall we had about 1/3 of the funds needed for the building.

 This important project should improve response times for both fire and first response medical treatment in the township.
 This new building, with the presence of a fire truck and first response vehicle, could improve the ISO fire rating for residents’ home insurance.
 Every insurance company handles this differently, and it may not affect your current rates, but it is worth exploring with your insurance agent/company now that the building is completed.
 The ISO rating should be known soon.

 The building has large heated spaces for the fire truck and first response vehicle.
 Heating these vehicles is important because of the medications in the first response vehicle and large volumes of water and valves in the fire truck.

-The building has a town hall area for meetings and a kitchen similar to the current town hall.
+The building has a town hall area for meetings and a kitchen similar to the former town hall.